Shubham-Lal/Image-Generator-AI/README.md

 <a href="https://www.buymeacoffee.com/lalshubham" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 40px !important;width: 140px !important;" ></a>

-## Still working on it.
-Hold your patience for the final project
+## Feel free to fork this repo and add some new features to it.